julkuh/aviaticons/README.md

 * the icons should depict objects from aviation (this includes aircrafts, airport buildings, weather and aviation-map symbology)
 * make your pull-request just in `.src/svg/`
 Many thanks for contributing.

+## Known Issues
+Currently the glyphs of the font aren't shown in their full beauty